Young parents build healthy relationships

 Good parenting means allowing children to develop their personalities through play.
 Play, along with being a fun activity, helps improve children’s cognitive, physical, social, and emotional well-being.

-“I learnt to be patient.
+“I learned to be patient.
 Now I pause before I react.
 I want my child to learn compassion and empathy.
 If I did not change my behaviour, he will never learn.
 Scolding might take the heat off my head, but the impact it will have on the young impressionable mind is lifelong,” says Vivek.

 Sangita tells us she wants to keep her child away from mobile phones.
 They rarely use their mobile in front of their child and she thinks his young mind will not progress if he starts using a mobile phone at an early age.
 Instead, Sangita and Vivek make balls, toys, and cars using the local resources available for their son.
 Both enjoy spending quality time playing with their son.

 “I used soft materials to make the toys for my child.
-I collected colourful clothes, threads and buttons for decorating the toys,” says Sangita.
+I collected colourful clothes, threads, and buttons for decorating the toys,” says Sangita.

 The parenting sessions have also taught the couple storytelling skills, and they are encouraged to spend time together discussing day-to-day activities, reading together, or walking through the garden with their child.